-If there is a territorial nexus between the subject- matter of the Act and the state making the territorial boundaries of the state, but must have a sufficient territorial connection with the state.
+If there is a territorial nexus between the subject- matter of the Act and the state making the law

+It signifies that the object to which the law applies need not be physically located within the territorial boundaries of the state, but must have a sufficient territorial connection with the state.
 A state may levy a tax on a person, property, object or transaction not only when it is situated within its territorial limits, but also when it has a sufficient and real territorial connection with it.
 Nexus test was applied to the state legislation also